 Today I’m going to show you a simple thrift store footstool makeover.
 This poor little guy definitely needed some TLC.
 Even John (vendor 169) at Vendors’ Village knew it had possibilities if it were recovered.
 But I wanted to do a little more than that.
 I figured it needed a little color. …

 I shared this thrift store artwork with you in my Recent Finds Brrr it’s Cold.
 I said I didn’t remember how much it cost, but it was probably 7-8 bucks.
-I bought it because I liked the shape of the frame.
-It hung out in the garage ever since, until I finally took it…
+It caught my eye because I liked the shape of the frame.
+It hung out in the garage ever since, until I finally took…

 I picked up this magnetic chalkboard for only $3, and I knew that I could improve it with a little paint.
 I got it at Joey’s booth at Vendors’ Village.
 It’s not a fine piece of furniture, or that well-made, but I think this chalkboard still has a lot of years left in it…

 I have such an Easy Plastic Frame Makeover for this month’s Thrift Store Décor Makeover-it happens the second Wednesday every month!
 I love it because it makes me step away from the saw and the drill.
-This seriously IS the ugliest brown <plastic> frame EVER!
-But, it was only $2 from Joey’s booth at…
+Plastic thrift store picture frame This seriously IS the ugliest brown <plastic> frame EVER!
+But, it was only $2…

-I love our monthly Thrift Store Décor Challenge because it nudges me to do smaller easier projects, and I think that some of you might be more comfortable with easy craft projects versus larger building projects.
-Vendors’ Village had a little birthday celebration at the end of April.
-It was really crowded, and exciting to…
+I love our monthly Thrift Store Décor Challenge because it nudges me to do smaller easier projects.
+This month I have a srap wood jewelry shelf.
+I think that some of you might be more comfortable with easy craft projects versus larger building projects.
+Vendors’ Village had a little birthday celebration at the end of…